cpiyush170/js-handbook/README.md

 ### Block Scope & Shadowing in JS
 To group multiple statements we use curly brackets { } - known as block.
 All variables and functions that we can access inside a block is called block scope. *let* and *const* are stored in separate memory space(known as Block) and that's why they are block scoped. *var* shadow (modify) the value inside it it declared again (other than in funtion scope) and it is called shadowing.

+### JavaScript Prototypal Inheritance
+- Every Javascript object has a **prototype property**, which makes inheritance possible in JavaScript.
+- The prototype property of an object is where we put methods and properties that we want **other objects to inherit**.
+- The Constructor's prototype property is **NOT** the prototype of the Constructor itself, it's the prototype of **ALL** instances that are created through it.
+- When a certain method(or property) is called, the search starts in the object itself, and if cannot be found, the search moves on to object's prototype.
+This continues until the method is found: **prototype chain**.